Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The coins produced at the Sydney Mint during the Young Head era featured new obverse and reverse designs.
 The sprig of banksia in the queen's hair was replaced with bands of ribbon presenting a more traditional regal style.
 And two new reverse designs were introduced, that of St. George and the Dragon by Benedetto Pistrucci and the Shield design of J. B. Merlen.
 The Shield reverse was the only design used on Australia's half sovereigns during the Young Head era.

+The Sydney Mint struck its first Coin of Record in 1871.
+(Prior to this 'Sydney Mint' proofs were struck at the Royal Mint London.)
 The Royal Mint London produced the dies for the '1871' strike.
-That the Sydney Mint held the dies (as reflected in their records) and, the lack of examples in official British Collections, suggests that the proofs of 1871 were the first set to be struck in Australia, and the first striking of imperial proof gold coins outside Britain.
+That the Sydney Mint held the dies (as reflected in their records) and, the dearth of examples in official British Collections, indicates that the proofs of 1871 were the first set to be struck in Australia, and the first striking of imperial proof gold coins outside Britain.
 Important indeed.
-A keen numismatic eye will also acknowledge distinct differences between Royal Mint and Sydney Mint strikes.
+A keen numismatic eye will also acknowledge distinct style differences between Royal Mint and Sydney Mint strikes: the same differences evidenced in the plain edge and grained edge 1857 Proof Sovereigns.

 The proofs of 1871 appeared at Sothebys auction, in London in 1888, in the sale of the Marsham Collection.
-An 1871 St George (milled edge) and an 1871 Shield (plain edge) Proof Sovereign were offered as lots 832 and 833 respectively.
-The 1871 Proof Half Sovereign (milled edge) was offered as lot 834.
+An 1871 St George (grained edge) and an 1871 Shield (plain edge) Proof Sovereign were offered as lots 832 and 833 respectively.
+The 1871 Proof Half Sovereign (grained edge) was offered as lot 834.
 (Prices realised were £5 12s 6d, £9 10s and £4 10s respectively.
 Note the price of the plain edge shield example.)

-The milled edge St. George example passed through the hands of Murdoch, sold 1903 Sotheby (Lot 620), Huth, sold Sotheby 1927, (Lot 627) and Whetmore, sold Glendinings 1943, (Lot 192).
+The grained edge St. George example passed through the hands of Murdoch, sold 1903 Sotheby (Lot 620), Huth, sold Sotheby 1927, (Lot 627) and Whetmore, sold Glendinings 1943, (Lot 192).
 That the plain edge shield sovereign sold at the Marsham sale in 1888, but has never been sighted since, suggests that it was acquired by an institution.
 The 1871 Proof Half Sovereign was offered in the Whetmore Collection sold Glendinings 1943 (lot 201).

 114045-N&V-1871-Proof-Sovereign-REV-TECH-May-2026